Hill11235/Diss-GwentBalancer/README.md

 * Have a preset deck for each class in a csv.
 * Think about the flow, logic, and events in each game and how to encode these.
 * Think about how to present options for search.
-* Think about how to create a basic CLI.
+* Think about how to create a basic CLI. (have optional boolean arg in game class that prints the board at the end of each round?)

 Card Ranges
 * Close combat